 I propose we kick off the year with one of my very favorite soup recipes from last.
-I eat lentil soup three, four, maybe five times a week (wish I was kidding), and come back to this lentil soup over and over for a few reasons.
+I eat lentil soup multiple times a week, and come back to this lentil soup often for a few reasons.
 It's hearty yet healthy - which in my mind translates to a soup that is filling, tasty, adaptable, and also delivers plenty of good stuff to my body.
-I can get much of what I need from a meal nutritionally from just one bowl.
-It gives me energy without weighing me down, and delivers layer after layer of flavor.
-The tang of the tomatoes plays off the earthiness of the lentils, and the fragrant bolt of saffron yogurt brightens each bowl.
-Delicious.
+It's also super tasty.

 Please feel free to think of this soup in broad strokes.
 There are dozens of ways I make subtle changes to this recipe depending on what I have on hand.
-I'll include a list of variations at the base of the recipe itself.
+I've included a list of variations at the base of the recipe itself.
 A bunch of you have cooked this and left great comments with ideas you've tried as well.

 I've found that French green lentils and black beluga lentils hold their shape nicely - they don't go to mush in the pot.
 I sometimes used fire-roasted organic crushed tomatoes, they lend a lovely deep smoky flavor to whatever you use them in.
 If you come across them, give them a try in this soup.
 If not, regular crushed tomatoes are just fine.
 Can't find greek yogurt, no problem - just use whole plain yogurt.
 Vegans can skip the yogurt entirely and finish the soup with a generous drizzle of good olive oil instead.
 And just a reminder, this makes a nice big pot of soup, so use a large pot - I eat the leftovers all week.

 - 2 cups black beluga lentils (or green French lentils), picked over and rinsed